Skip to content

 Low Computational-Cost Cell Detection (LCCD)

-When capturing massive fields of view (e.g., 3 × 3 mm), efficiently detecting individual neurons is critical, as recording data is futile without robust biological extraction.
+When capturing massive fields of view (e.g., 3 × 3 mm), robust and efficient cell detection is essential, as without it, the full potential of the microscope cannot be realized.
 Optimizing algorithms from Ito et al. (Neurosci Res., 2022), this method enhances processing speed for motion correction and soma detection in large-scale two-photon calcium imaging.

 Section Isolator